Abstract: A description of several different methods of treating heroin addiction.

 Answer:

 There are many ways to treat heroin addicts.
-A long-term user (someone who has used for over a year) often has to use methadone or LAAM (a long-acting preparation) for a long time to diminish the strong withdrawal symptoms of the addiction.
+A long-term user (someone who has used for over a year) often has to use Methadone for a long time to diminish the strong withdrawal symptoms of the addiction.
 By using this substance, patients can stabilize and start revalidation or rehabilitation.
 However, some patients will never be able to stay abstinent for a long time.
 In that case, it is better to focus on decreasing the physical risk and the chance of death.
+Continued use of Methadone without tapering off is allowed in many countries.

 Psychosocial treatments are effective parts of a total treatment plan of patients with opiate disorders.
 Cognitive behavioral therapy, behavioral therapy, psychodynamic therapy, group therapy and family therapy can be effective with heroin dependence.
 The choice for a certain treatment should be made after it is obvious what the patient wants, what problems should be solved, whether there are any other psychological problems and what have been the results of earlier treatments.